dreamind/ix/workshops/representing-data/xml.md

 \\}

-Creating XML data based on a DTD (optional)
+Creating XML data based on a DTD (advanced)
 --------------------------------

 So far, you start with XML data and attempt to formalise its structure using a DTD.
 Let's now start with the a DTD.
 Consider the following DTD, which is created for representing a music album: